 Is but a dream within a dream

 As indicative, the narrator seems unready to part ways, it just feels too disorienting.
 He wonders about hope and its premises.
-What part hope plays in this romantic entanglement?
+What part does hope play in this romantic entanglement?
 In case, hope goes out of the window, then it’s curtains for a relationship.
 Whether it’s day/ night, when hope is gone, all is gone with it.
-He deems that as long as a hope remains, even a dreaqm may seem akin to reality.
-As the significant other walks away, the romantic entanglement seems as a fairytale of sorts to him.
+He deems that as long as a hope remains, even a dream may seem akin to reality.
+As the significant other walks away, the romantic entanglement seems like a fairytale of sorts to him.
 In essence, the woman could be a dream for him.
 A dream long lost and fading as time passes.

 In the concluding lines, the poet has finally come to terms with reality.
 He feels that the woman hit the nail on the head when he asserted that his life was just a dream/ quasi-reality.
 Stepping out from the tunnel vision of the poem, this also applies to each and every individual.

 The poet then brings the central theme of the poem in the concluding lines.
 He contends that all human existence is just a part of an elaborate dream encapsulated into a compartmentalized dream.